Sumitsh28/sumitsh28/README.md

 - 🔭 I’m currently finding new opportunities.

-- 🌱 I’m currently learning Machine Learning and How to build scalable systems.
+- 🌱 I’m currently learning Solidity, Rust and How to build scalable systems.

 - ❓ Don't ask me about anything related to MERN stack and related technologies, Ask something intresting.